Legends of Tomorrow season 2: Development

-Teasing the premise of season two in April 2016, Klemmer stated, "We're coming at it from a completely different angle.
+Teasing the premise of season two in April 2016, Klemmer stated: We're coming at it from a completely different angle.
 We're determined to make every part of season two feel like its own show.
 [The first episode of season two] will very much be a new pilot with new good guys, new bad guys, new stakes, new dynamics, new goals.
 The team will basically have to find a new purpose.
-Once you save the world, what do you do then?...
+Once you save the world, what do you do then? ...
 The fact that the world was in peril sort of forced our team to fall into its own dysfunctional version of lockstep.
 Season two, they're no longer going to be hunted by Time Masters.
 They're no longer going to be burdened with having to save the world.
 It's no longer going to be about saving Miranda and Jonas.
 The interesting thing about season two is I think it's going to have a much, much different tone because our Legends are going to have a totally different purpose.
 They're actually going to have a totally different constitution.
-There will be new faces and new everything."
-The season also introduced members of the Justice Society of America.
-The Society consisted of Hourman, Vixen, Commander Steel, Obsidian, Stargirl and Dr. Mid-Nite.
-The season also featured a version of the Legion of Doom, composed of Eobard Thawne / Reverse-Flash, Malcolm Merlyn, Damien Darhk and Leonard Snart / Captain Cold.
+There will be new faces and new everything.

+The season introduced members of the Justice Society of America (JSA), consisting of Hourman, Vixen, Commander Steel, Obsidian, Stargirl, and Dr. Mid-Nite.
+The season also includes a version of the Legion of Doom that consists of Eobard Thawne / Reverse-Flash, Malcolm Merlyn, Damien Darhk and Leonard Snart / Captain Cold.